Definition of Dyslexia

 A child can be professionally diagnosed with dyslexia as early as 5 1/2 years old.
 Many people are reluctant to test children before the third grade.
 Parents are often told that their children will "outgrow" reading difficulties or that the difficulties or a lack of motivation.
 It is important to diagnose children as young as possible because is takes less time to remediate the reading problem at age 6 than at age 10, and it is more difficult the older the child gets without treatment.

 A comprehensive evaluation is required to diagnose dyslexia.
 The ACCESS Evaluation and Resource Center provides a comprehensive educational evaluation.
-Our evaluation team consists of a clinical psychologist, psychological examiner, speech pathologist and occupational therapist.
+Our evaluation team consists of a clinical psychologist, speech pathologist and occupational therapist.
 It is important to obtain a comprehensive evaluation.
 Our test battery consists of multiple tests so that we can investigate every area that might be impacted by dyslexia.

 In order to design an effective treatment approach, all areas much be examined.
 Once the testing is complete, the next step is to work on an intensive treatment program.
 A technology and resources consultation is available when applicable to accompany the evaluation.
 There are many resources that are available for students with dyslexia.
 Resources including Academy Therapy (tutoring) and educational technology are discussed in the consultation.